ngocmphan/reddit_immigration/README.md

 ### Understanding of the posts and questions asked: Issues/questions, topics, and immigration programs
 * Which topics/programs have the most discussion based on timeline (all time, by year, current year)?
 * What are the most mentioned issues in general for the Canadian Immigration application?
 Mentioned issues by program?
 (All time, by year, current year)
-* Sentimental analysis: Positive of negative review of the experience/process by program
+* Sentimental analysis: Positive of negative review of the experience/process by program.
+Include analysis of sentiments per program by year.
 * What kind of reference was linked in the post?
 Was it an official source?
 * Is there specific time of the year (seasonality) that a specific program requires more attention due to the amount of questions received?